gitGNU/gnu_pyformex/sphinx/importing_pyformex.rst

 --------
 Instead of hardcoding the pyFormex package path inside the script, you can set it in the PYTHONPATH environment variable.
-Also, in this example we do not import everything from the pyFormex scripting language, must the few things we need::
+Also, in this example we do not import everything from the pyFormex scripting language, only the few things we need::

-  # Import pyFormex and load default configuration
-  from pyformex.main import loadDefaultConfig loadDefaultConfig()

   # Import some required modules
   import numpy